Genesis of Núrion

 The Great Sphere and the Creation of the Lifestone of the Universe

 It was as it had always been.
 The Eternal Strife, constantly warring, constantly struggling.
 For the Great Powers of existence came in pairs, equal and opposite.
 As there was light, darkness also existed.
 Where there was order, disarray struggled against it.
 Where there was good, evil flourished.
 And this harmony in the heavens passed for an eternity, time beyond all comprehension, all the while struggling.
 These Forces were all of existence, and all of existence was these Forces.
 They each claimed a portion for themselves.
 Good opposed evil, law opposed chaos, and all met in the center, where balance prevailed.
 These divisions of the universe, where one force prevailed over the others, became part of the Great Sphere.
-Five divisions, four sections of power, surrounding the center.
+Nine divisions, eight sections of power, surrounded by the center.
 Millennia ago these inexorable forces begat spiritual places, and they were called planes of existence.
-Caelestin opposed the Malor, and Efferenus opposed Barathus, all circling around the Concordia, the great balance.
+Heavenly Caelestin opposed evil Malor, orderly Cogiton opposed chaotic Nemux, passionately good Aeron opposed Hellish Barathus, and beautiful Efferenus opposed hopeless Carcus, all circling around the Concordia, the great balance.

 And seeing the beauty of this gem, the Forces changed.
 These once mindless Powers now knew desire, desire for this perfect gem.
 These desires slowly personified into creatures, mighty sentient beings with full-fledged emotions and minds of their own.
 And the Concordia simultaneously gave birth to a protector, a god whose sole purpose was to guard the gem.
 This being, called Dekk, was the strongest of all.